gbouras13/pypolca/README.md

 # pypolca

-`pypolca` is a Standalone Python re-imnplementation of the POLCA polisher from the [MaSuRCA genome assembly and analysis toolkit](https://github.com/alekseyzimin/masurca).
+`pypolca` is a Standalone Python re-implementation of the POLCA polisher from the [MaSuRCA genome assembly and analysis toolkit](https://github.com/alekseyzimin/masurca).

 ## Quick Start